Couples Therapy

 Love That Reflects Who You Are

-Steeled for the worst, you may discover the best.
+Steeled for the worst, you may be surprised to discover the best.

-Let’s talk about how couples therapy can help you learn the art and science of lasting love.
+Let’s talk about how couples therapy can help you learn how to give and receive whole love.

 I practice on the traditional, unceded lands of the Lenape (Brooklyn, NY) and the Chochenyo Ohlone (Berkeley, CA) peoples.
 I honor the enduring presence and wisdom of Indigenous communities—past, present, and future—and acknowledge that these lands were taken through colonization and genocide.